zulip/zulip/docs/dev-env-first-time-contributors.md

 ### Troubleshooting & Common Errors

 Below you'll find a list of common errors and their solutions.
+Most issues are resolved by just provisioning again (via `tools/provision.py` inside the Vagrant guest or equivalently `vagrant provision` from outside).

 If these solutions aren't working for you or you encounter an issue not documented below, there are a few ways to get further help: